20130216/llama_index/docs/docs/optimizing/building_rag_from_scratch.md

 ## Building Ingestion/Retrieval from Scratch (Open-Source/Local Components)

-This tutoral shows you how to build an ingestion/retrieval pipeline using only open-source components.
+This tutorial shows you how to build an ingestion/retrieval pipeline using only open-source components.

 - [Open Source RAG](../examples/low_level/oss_ingestion_retrieval.ipynb)